TABLE OF CONTENTS

 As a packaging assistant, you’re in charge of assembling and packaging all the products.
 You’ll be filling, capping, inspecting, packaging, and labeling products.
 You’ll be doing inventory checks, loading delivery trucks, and maintaining the work area clean.
 While the work may be repetitive, it’s a great start for a beginner in the industry.
 These jobs can earn you between $11 and $17 per hour.

 As an inventory specialist, you’re in charge of coordinating inventory operations.
 You must document and track products from packaging to sale.
 You’ll be working with buyers and ensuring deliveries are made on time.
 Pot shops may also hire inventory assistants to maintain the back-of-house storage and front displays.
 Inventory specialists can earn between $11 and $16 per hour.

 Extraction technicians run the extraction equipment.
 They must work with solvents to remove the active compounds from the plant.
 Then, they’ll do post-extraction refinement to remove any unwanted compounds like solvents.
 Applicants should ideally have a degree in chemistry or related field and related work experience.
 Extraction technicians can earn between $35,000-$55,000 a year.

 Weed’s ancillary jobs are essential for the industry.
 You may not be working directly with the plant, but you’ll be providing an important service to the market.
 Weed companies are in need of supportive services to keep their business running.
 In a world where pot is still maligned, now may be the best time to discover a new industry niche.

 Here are just some of the most in-demand ancillary services needed for the weed industry:

 Arizona Cannabis College

 The state weed industry is slowly on the rise.
 Get your foot in the door of this exciting field today.
-Enroll in CTU’s online weed college to learn the essentials of working in weed.
+Enroll in CTU’s online weed college to learn the essentials of working in the weed industry.
 CTU offers students courses in every major segment of the industry.
 Ready to start your pot career?
-Sign up here today!
+Sign up today!